jax-ml/jax/docs/201/placement.md

 ## Notes

-- `jax.device_put(x)` with no target is (at most) a transfer to the default placement, and the result is uncommitted.
+- `jax.device_put(x)` with no target leaves a JAX array where it is, committed or not, and transfers anything else (like a NumPy array) to the default placement, uncommitted.
 - `jax.device_put` accepts `donate=True` to reuse the input's buffers when possible, in the same spirit as `jit`'s buffer donation ({ref}`jax-201-buffer-donation`).